andychu/webpipe/doc/webpipe.md

 =======

 webpipe is server and a set of tools which bridge the Unix shell and the web.
-You create files in a terminal (using [R][], a shell script, etc.), and they will be rendered immediately in your browser.
+You create files in a terminal (using [R][], bash, etc.), and they will be rendered immediately in your browser.

 It gets rid of the `Alt-Tab F5` dance when creating content.